dashdash-chat/dashdash-web/README.md

      * `cd ..`
   * `cd ..`
 0. Install necessary Perl modules
-  * `sudo apt-get install yum` in dev (TODO, move this earlier in the instructions, and get rid of the apt-get commands)
   * `sudo yum install cpan`
   * `cpan` and type `yes` at the prompt to have it configure as much as possible
   * `o conf urllist`  # Make sure there are valid mirrors, and if not, try adding the following